Stockport: Geography

-Stockport stands on Permian sandstones and red Triassic sandstones and mudstones, mantled by thick deposits of till and pockets of sand and gravel deposited by glaciers at the end of the last glacial period, some 15,000 years ago.
-To the extreme east is the Red Rock fault, and the older rocks from the Upper Carboniferous period surface.
-An outcrop of Coal Measures extends southwards through Tameside and into Hazel Grove.
+Stockport stands on Permian sandstones and red Triassic sandstones and mudstones, mantled by thick deposits of till and pockets of sand and gravel deposited by glaciers at the end of the Last Glacial Period, some 15,000 years ago.
+To the extreme east is the Red Rock fault and the older rocks from the Upper Carboniferous period surface.
+An outcrop of coal measures extends southwards through Tameside and into Hazel Grove.
 The Pennines lie to the east of the town, consisting of the upland moors and Millstone Grit outcrops of sandstones and shales in the Dark Peak area of the Peak District.

 Demography

 At the 2001 UK census, Stockport had a population of 136,082.
 The 2001 population density was 11,937 per mi2 (4,613 per km2), with a 100 to 94.0 female-to-male ratio.
-Of those over 16 years old, 32% were single (never married) and 50.2% married.
-Stockport's 58,687 households included 33.1% one-person, 33.7% married couples living together, 9.7% were co-habiting couples, and 10.4% single parents with their children, these figures were similar to those of Stockport Metropolitan Borough and England.
+Of those over 16 years old, 32% were single (not married) and 50.2% married.
+Stockport's 58,687 households included 33.1% one-person, 33.7% married couples living together, 9.7% were co-habiting couples and 10.4% single parents with their children, these figures were similar to those of Stockport Metropolitan Borough and England.
 Of those aged 16–74, 29.2% had no academic qualifications, significantly higher than that of 25.7% in all of Stockport Metropolitan Borough but similar to the whole of England average at 28.9%.

 Although suburbs such as Woodford, Bramhall and Cheadle Hulme are relatively wealthy and 45% of the borough is green space, districts such as Edgeley, Adswood, Shaw Heath and Brinnington are among the poorer areas.
-In the north-west of the borough are the prosperous areas of Heaton Moor and Heaton Mersey, which together with Heaton Chapel and Heaton Norris comprise the so-called Four Heatons.
+In the north-west of the borough are the areas of Heaton Moor and Heaton Mersey, which together with Heaton Chapel and Heaton Norris comprise the Four Heatons.